 How we operate

 The RSA Academies Board is made up of eight trustees and meets quarterly.
-Membership contributions from the schools and a grant from the RSA form RSA Academies core funding and we also seek funding from trusts and foundations.
+Membership contributions from the schools and a grant from the RSA form RSA Academies’ core funding.
+We also seek funding from trusts and foundations.
 If you would be interested in supporting our work please contact Georgina Chatfield, Programme Manager, RSA Academies.